 Attractions Near the Vatican

-- Museum of Leonardo Da Vinci – this small museum is dedicated to Leonardo Da Vinci’s life and works.
-There are no original artworks but it is interesting nonetheless.
+- Museum of Leonardo Da Vinci: a small museum dedicated to his life and works.
+No originals, but still interesting.
 5 minutes’ walk from St. Peter’s Square.

-- Castel Sant’Angelo – a stunning 2nd century castle, 10 minutes’ walk from St. Peter’s Square
+- Castel Sant’Angelo: a 2nd-century Roman mausoleum turned fortress turned Papal hideout.
+10 minutes’ walk from St. Peter’s Square.

 Where to Stay Near the Vatican

-- Residenza Paolo VI – this well-rated four star hotel set in a converted monastery is just moments away from St. Peter’s Basilica.
-There are lovely views of both the Basilica and St. Peter’s Square from the Terrace, and it’s only 15 minutes’ walk from the Vatican Museums.
+- Residenza Paolo VI: a well-rated four-star in a converted monastery, right next to St. Peter’s Basilica.
+Lovely views of both the Basilica and the Square from the terrace, 15 minutes’ walk to the Museums.

-- Palazzo Cardinal Cesi – another well-rated four-star hotel just 150 yards from Saint Peter’s Square.
-The 15th century building has a courtyard garden and a selection of comfortable rooms to choose from.
+- Palazzo Cardinal Cesi: another well-rated four-star, 150 yards from St. Peter’s Square.
+15th-century building with a courtyard garden and a good range of rooms.

-- Elle Boutique Hotel -this four-star boutique hotel is around 500 yards from St. Peter’s Basilica with views of the Dome.
+- Elle Boutique Hotel: four-star boutique about 500 yards from St. Peter’s, with dome views.

-- Starhotels Michelangelo Rome – another well-review four-star hotel just 500 yards from St. Peter’s Basilica offering classically decorated rooms.
-There’s also an on-site restaurant.
+- Starhotels Michelangelo Rome: well-reviewed four-star about 500 yards from the Basilica, classically decorated rooms and an on-site restaurant.

-- Villa Agrippina Gran Meliá – this luxury 5* hotel is abouta 15 minute walk from St. Peter’s Square or 25 minutes to the Vatican Museums entrance.
-It’s also just 10 minutes from the trendy Trastevere region.
+- Villa Agrippina Gran Melia: luxury 5-star, 15 minutes’ walk to St. Peter’s Square or 25 to the Museums, and 10 minutes from Trastevere.

-Of course, there are many more options.
-See the listings for accommodation near the Vatican on Booking.com here.
+Plenty more options at the listings for accommodation near the Vatican on Booking.com.

 How to Find More Information on Visiting the Vatican?